PhillipFitzpatrick/Professional-Penetration-Testing/Labs/Lab 1 Configuring lab environment/1_vmware_licence.md

+# VMWare Workstation Pro Licence NO LONGER REQUIRED - USE VBOX

 # Getting a VMWare Workstation Pro Licence

 I'm recommending VMWare Workstation Pro (Or Fusion on Mac).
 If you don't manage to get a licence key then the free Virtualbox is a suitable alternative.